 Your Purpose Statement.
 Success isn’t always knowing the right answers – it’s also knowing the right questions.
 Namely: “Why?”
 Why is this business idea important to you?”
 “Why should it be important to others?”
 “Which of your deeply-rooted values are truly important to you in business?”

 To describe the framework of a good Purpose Statement, you will need to have 2-3 sentences to work with, so approximately 30-50 words in total that express your “Why?” in such a way that is accurate and most importantly, motivating, to you.
 Here are some examples:

 Du Pont: “To create shareholder and societal value while reducing the environmental footprint along the value chains in which we operate.”

 Whole Foods: “Our deepest purpose as an organization is helping support the health, well-being, and healing of both people — customers, Team Members, and business organizations in general — and the planet.”

 Caterpillar: “To enable economic growth through infrastructure and energy development, and to provide solutions that support communities and protect the planet.”

 American Red Cross: “To prevent and alleviate human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.”

 Keep in mind that your Corporate Identity Statement of Purpose is not the place for detail and explanation.
-Think of it like the cover of a book whose design is to invite the reader to open the book with curiosity.
+Think of it as the cover of a book whose design is to invite the reader to open the book with curiosity.
 Pick your words and phrases with intention knowing you can unpack them at will.
-Your statement should be confident, concise and contagious.
+Your statement should be confident, concise, and contagious.